neutronstriker/Powerbank_TINY/README.md

 # Powerbank_TINY
 This contains the source code for Powerbank_EC project, written using AVR studio 4 and Winavr.

+The link to the board design of Powerbank_EC is https://github.com/neutronstriker/Powerbank_EC

 The software is provided with The MIT License (MIT)